realguyman/steel/README.md

 ### Building

 Clone the Git repository or download the source code to your computer.
 Navigate to the root directory of the source code in your terminal.

-You may need to run the Gradle `downloadAssets` and `genSources` tasks before you're able to properly build the project.

 On Windows run: